socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 fallback, not the first move.

-**Suggested order:** widen the tolerance with the reasoning recorded → then measure the actual spread at `geom.net` scale (7343 nodes) to confirm the new margin holds where WS6.2 is heading.
+**Suggested order:** widen the tolerance with the reasoning recorded → then measure the actual spread at `geom.net` scale (7343 nodes) to confirm the new margin holds where WS6.8 is heading.

 Reproduce: run the same `--dump-json` invocation N times and hash the output with `_ms` fields stripped.

-### WS6.2 — Systematically expand datasets and coverage

-Goal:

-Increase confidence by testing more networks and more edge cases in a structured way.

-Approach:

-- grow the dataset suite gradually
-- include representative small/medium/large graphs
-- include tricky parser edge cases per format (GraphML/DOT/Pajek quirks)
-- where formats lack exporters, keep using export-skipped baseline locking
-- prefer shipped datasets under `src/data` where possible; add external datasets only if licensing permits

-Rules:

-- add datasets incrementally
-- baseline additions must be reviewed (do not bulk-regenerate)

 ### WS6.3 — Refactor the golden harness scripts for modularity